 Let's realign our original reads back to the assembly and see what we have - refer to previous notes if you are unsure of the steps.

 Start in the hybrid assembly directory

-~/workshop data/genomics tutorial/data/sequencing/pseudomonas gm41/hybrid assembly mkdir remapping to assembly cd remapping to assembly cp ../contigs.fasta.
+~/workshop_meterials/genomics_tutorial/data/sequencing/pseudomonas_gm41/hybrid_assembly mkdir remapping to assembly cd remapping to assembly cp ../contigs.fasta .

 bwa index contigs.fasta

 First remap the Illumina reads.
 Type all on one line: